-- Slowly add cream, whisking constantly.
-Mixture may bubble vigorously.
-Stir in almond or cashew milk.
-Return to medium heat and cook, whisking frequently, until mixture reaches 170F on an instant read thermometer.
+- Slowly add the cream, whisking constantly; the mixture may bubble vigorously.
+Stir in the almond milk.
+Set over medium low heat and cook, whisking frequently, until the mixture reaches 165F on an instant read thermometer.

-- In a medium bowl, whisk egg yolks until smooth.
+- In a medium bowl, whisk the egg yolks until smooth.
 Slowly add about 1 cup of the hot cream mixture, whisking constantly.
-Then slowly return egg yolks to hot cream in saucepan, whisking constantly.
-Continue to cook until mixture reaches 180F on an instant read thermometer.
+Then slowly return the egg yolks to the hot cream in saucepan, whisking constantly.
+Continue to cook until mixture reaches 175F on an instant read thermometer.

-- Pour custard into bowl set over ice bath and cool 10 minutes.
+- Pour the custard into the bowl set over ice bath and cool 10 minutes.
 Then wrap tightly in plastic wrap and chill at least 2 hours.

 - Whisk in the vodka, if using.
 Pour the mixture into the canister of an ice cream maker and churn according to manufacturer's directions.

 - Once churned, transfer the ice cream to an airtight container.
 Freeze until firm, about 2 hours.